 The future of driving is bright.
-While we’re not all sitting in self-driving cars yet, the following three local companies are working on technologies to bring about the next generation of smarter, better vehicles.
+While we’re not all sitting in self-driving cars yet, the following four local companies are working on technologies to bring about the next generation of smarter, better vehicles.

 WiTricity wants to make charging your electric vehicle easier than refueling.
 By using patented magnetic resonance technology, they create solutions that transfer wireless power at a distance, so electric vehicle owners don’t have to worry about wires anymore.
 The technology could help accelerate the adoption of electric vehicles, and eventually lead to a future where vehicles can park and charge wirelessly and autonomously.